 Casa Aya Medina – Interior Design

 All rooms for guests are on the upper floors, two rooms per floor.
-The modern rooms open out onto the common patio, but also offer privacy inside.
+The modern rooms look out to the collective patio, but also offer privacy inside.
 Each room has two to three beds and a private bathroom.
-Wooden shutters (called mucharabian) create privacy for these rooms, but once inside one can still see what is happening downstairs in the common courtyard.
-Most of the rooms feature traditional motifs, from cactus silk curtains and bedspreads to old painted cedar furniture and handmade Berber carpets.
+Wooden shutters (called mucharabian) create privacy for these rooms, but once you are inside, you can still see what is happening downstairs in the collective courtyard.
+Most rooms feature traditional motifs, from cactus silk curtains and bedspreads to old painted cedar furniture and handmade Berber carpets.
 The recently restructured bathrooms have sinks with traditional mosaic (called zellij).
 And the ceiling of each room is cedar painted with geometric or floral designs.

-The top floor terrace was once for drying the laundry – an occasion for women to meet up and socialize.
+The top-floor terrace was once for drying the laundry – an occasion for women to meet up and socialize.
 Nowadays, it is an outdoor dining area grouped around the last level of the inner courtyard.
-A green pergola covers the terrace overlooking the mosque and the old furniture bazaar (called souq) from the Ain Azletin neighborhood.
+A green pergola covers the terrace overlooking the mosque and the old furniture bazaar (called souq) in the Ain Azletin neighborhood.

 Casa Aya Medina – Personal Experience

-The co-owners of Casa Aya Medina, Fouad and Milouda el Ouazzani had just completed the restoration works when I visited them in the autumn of 2015.
-After they completed several local consolidations, I didn’t feel I was in a seven-hundred-year-old house.
+The co-owners of Casa Aya Medina, Fouad and Milouda el-Ouazzani, had just completed the restoration works when I visited them in the autumn of 2015.
+After they completed several local consolidations, it didn’t feel you were in a seven-hundred-year-old house.
 I explored every corner of the house with great curiosity.
-The house configuration and the careful interior design transposed me into another world.
+The configuration of the house and the careful interior design transposed me into another world.
 Birds were chirping on the upper terrace every morning.
-The call to prayer echoed throughout the medina five times per day.
-From my room, I saw the breakfast preparations and felt the smell of mint tea poured with white foam into small glasses.
-For three days, I lived in a true Moroccan palace, like a queen …
+The call-to-prayer echoed throughout the medina five times per day.
+And from my room, I saw the breakfast preparations and felt the smell of mint tea poured with white foam into small glasses.
+For three days, I lived in an authentic Moroccan palace, like a queen.

-Every morning, I was anxious to start my day.
+Every morning, I was impatient to start my day.
 I pulled on my shoes with excitement and ran downstairs.
 In the inner courtyard, I had a quick breakfast and rushed out to the street.
-I was ready to explore Fes.
+I was ready to explore the old medina in Fes.